mspad/mspad/README.md

 - 🔭 I’m interested in numerical methods and mathematical modeling.
 - 🌱 I'm a computational scientist from Politecnico di Milano.
 I spent 4 months as a research intern within the [Lemon team](https://www.inria.fr/fr/lemon) at the Inria branch in Montpellier, France.
-Here I studied shallow water models with porosity and I developed a variational data assimilation framework to retrieve an enhanced porosity distribution and improve numerical results.
+There I studied shallow water models with porosity and I developed a variational data assimilation framework to retrieve an enhanced porosity distribution and improve numerical results.
   <div align = "center">
   <img src = "./gardon_overflow.gif" width = "400" />